← Back to Insights

 Setting clear automation goals

-Each automated workflow should have a defined objective, a primary metric, and a target.
-This prevents the common failure mode of building automation for its own sake, where teams build increasingly complex workflows without any clear connection to business outcomes.
+Every workflow should have an objective, a primary metric, and a target.
+This prevents the common failure mode of building automation for its own sake, where teams stack up increasingly complex workflows with no clear tie to business outcomes.

 Three workflows deliver the most impact for growth-stage companies and should be your starting points.